codegangsta/Astroneer/README.md

 # Astroneer - Starship Manufacturing Tycoon

-Astroneer is an ambitious new mode for Starfield that allows you to become a world-renown ship designer.
-It updates Starfield with all new mechanics, narrative elements, and emergent gameplay.
+Embark on a journey of innovation and prestige in Starfield with Astroneer, the groundbreaking new mod that transforms you into a galaxy-renowned starship architect.
+This mod revolutionizes the game with fresh mechanics, captivating story developments, and dynamic gameplay experiences.

 ## Features

-### Become a Freelance Ship Designer
+### Forge Your Path as a Starship Artisan

-Astroneer adds a new type of mission to the mission boards: **Ship Contracts**.
-Ship contracts are radiant quests that require you to modify a ship to meet certain thematic requirements.
-Finishing a ship contract rewards you with credits, XP, and more!
+Astroneer introduces a new mission category to the mission boards: Ship Contracts.
+These radiant quests challenge you to customize starships to meet specific thematic criteria.
+Successful completion of a ship contract garners you credits, experience points, and more, fueling your rise to interstellar fame.

-### Meet Aria Collins and Atlas Astronautics
+### Collaborate with Aria Collins and Atlas Astronautics

-All ship contracts are managed by **Atlas Astronautics**, a small-time ship manufacturer and refitter.
-As Astroneer continues to develop, you'll witness Atlas go from underdog to top of the foodchain in ship manufacturing.
+At the heart of these ship contracts is Atlas Astronautics, an emerging name in starship manufacturing and retrofitting.
+Journey through the Astroneer narrative and watch Atlas ascend from a fledgling company to a behemoth in the cosmos of ship production.

-Aria Collins is a brand new, fully voiced NPC that will be your point person for all ship contracts.
-Continue playing Astroneer to discover more about Aria and her motivations.
+Meet Aria Collins, a new, fully voiced NPC who will guide you through your ship contract endeavors.
+Engage with the unfolding story to uncover Aria's past and her driving forces.

-### See your creations in the wild
+### Witness Your Masterpieces in Action

-When you complete a ship contract, you'll have a chance to see your marvelous creation in space, at a vendor, or maybe even planetside.
-Buy it, steal it, or blow it up - You are, in fact, it's designer.
+Upon fulfilling a ship contract, your stellar designs will appear across the universe—be it in the void of space, docked at a trading post, or landed on a foreign planet.
+Whether you choose to purchase your creation, commandeer it, or engage in a bit of space piracy, remember that it was brought to life by your hands.

-### ...and much more to come
+### ...and the Voyage Continues

-Astroneer is an ambitious mod with many cool updates planned.
-See our [Roadmap](#Roadmap) for future updates.
+Astroneer is not just a mod; it's a commitment to continuous expansion and enrichment.
+Peek at our Roadmap for a glimpse into the future enhancements we have in store.

 ## Installation